foxbenjaminfox/Seminar-Paper-on-Hurwitz-s-Theorem/README.md

 Anyone who wants to read it, study it, make comments on it, or otherwise use it should feel welcome to do so.

 Any mistakes or omissions are mine, although I have strived to make it as accurate and complete as possible.
-If you find any errors, feel free to open an issue.
+If you find any errors, feel free to open an issue on Github.